menu

 Occupations and Workforce

-When you are in Ohioville, you'll notice that it is more blue-collar than most other communities in America.
-38.89% of Ohioville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ohioville is a blue-collar town, with 38.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ohioville is a borough of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Ohioville who work in management occupations (13.38%), office and administrative support (8.46%), and healthcare (6.57%).

 Setting & Lifestyle

-Ohioville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Ohioville doesn't have a public transportation system that people use for their commute.

 Demographics